bbartling/open-fdd/README.md

 ![Alt text](open_fdd/air_handling_unit/images/plot_for_repo.png)

-This is a Python based FDD tool for running fault equations inspired by ASHRAE and NIST for HVAC systems across historical datasets with the Pandas computing library.
-Word document reports are generated programmatically with the Python Docx library.
+This is a Python-based Fault Detection and Diagnostics (FDD) tool for running fault equations inspired by ASHRAE and NIST standards for HVAC systems across historical datasets using the Pandas computing library.
+The tool evaluates various fault conditions and outputs fault flags as boolean columns within typical Pandas DataFrames.
+These fault flags indicate the presence (True) or absence (False) of specific issues identified by the fault equations.
+This approach integrates seamlessly into standard data science and computer science workflows, allowing for efficient analysis, visualization, and further processing of fault conditions within familiar data structures like DataFrames.

 ## Getting Setup